rawify/GPS.js/README.md

 - lat: Latitude
 - lon: Longitude
 - alt: Altitude
-- sats_active: Array of active satellites
+- satsActive: Array of active satellites
 - speed: Speed over ground in km/h
 - track: Track in degrees
-- sats_visible: Array of all visible satellites
+- satsVisible: Array of all visible satellites

 Adding new protocols is a matter of minutes.
 If you need a protocol which isn't implemented, I'm happy to see a pull request or a new ticket.